AnnaKuzmenko17/WORDLE/README.md

 WORDLE clone using JavaScript

 ## Technologies Used
-1HTML5
-2CSS3
-3JavaScript(ES6)
-Git
-GitHub
-NodeJS
-APIes(RapidApi: Random Words, Word Dictionary)
+HTML5 1CSS3 2JavaScript(ES6) 3Git 4GitHub 5NodeJS 6APIes(RapidApi: Random Words, Word Dictionary)

 ## Getting Started
 ### To start this project please go to RapidAPI to sign up for the APIs.